Israeli strike in Qatar targets Hamas leaders as they weigh Gaza ceasefire proposal

 She also told reporters that Middle East envoy Steve Witkoff passed along a warning to the Qataris.
 But Qatari Foreign Ministry spokesman Majed al-Ansari derided the warning, saying in a post on X that it came just as “the explosions from the Israeli strikes were being heard.”

+Qatar's prime minister, Sheikh Mohammed bin Abdulrahman Al Thani, lashed out at Netanyahu for “dragging the region to a place where it unfortunately cannot be repaired.”

+Asked at a news conference if cease-fire talks would continue, Sheikh Mohammed said that after the strike, “I don’t think there’s anything valid” in the current talks.
+But he stopped short of saying Qatar would end its mediation efforts, saying “we will do whatever we can to stop this war.”

-A member of Qatar’s Internal Security Force was also killed and others were wounded, Qatar's Interior Ministry said.
+A member of Qatar’s Internal Security Force was also killed by the Israeli strike and others were wounded, Qatar's Interior Ministry said.

 Hamas has survived numerous assassinations of top leaders and still shows cohesion in Gaza, despite having suffered major blows in Israel's campaign, triggered by the militant group's Oct.
 7, 2023, attack on Israel.

-The strike threatens to derail long-stalled ceasefire talks as more uncertain, as Israel gears up for a major offensive aimed at taking over Gaza City.
+As the strike in Qatar threatens to derail ceasefire talks, Israel is gearing up for a major offensive aimed at taking over Gaza City.
 That escalation has been met with heavy international condemnation and opposition within Israel from those who fear it will doom the remaining hostages.

-U.N.
-Secretary General Antonio Guterres condemned the attack, saying "all parties must work towards achieving a permanent ceasefire, not destroying it.”

 Surveillance footage aired by Al Jazeera showed the strike happened in Doha’s diplomatic quarter at a series of buildings that housed Hamas’ political wing.
 An Egyptian official said the strike came when a meeting by Hamas officials over the talks had been scheduled for the site.
 The official spoke on condition of anonymity because he wasn’t authorized to talk to reporters.